philipcardiff/curriculum-vitae/philip-cardiff-cv.md

 - https://medworm.com/1108697918/ucd-researcher-gets-eu-grant-to-study-pig-to-human-heart-transplants/

 - https://ma-clinique.fr/un-chercheur-de-lucd-recoit-une-subvention-erc-consolidator-pour-debloquer-des-connaissances-informatiques-sur-la-xenotransplantation-cardiaque

-- "Would you accept a heart transplant from a pig?"
-Philip Cardiff, Article in the Kilmore Parish Journal, Co.
-Wexford, Ireland, 2023.

 - Philip Cardiff, "From Farming Dreams to Medical Frontiers: My Journey to Lead a €2 Million Research Project on Xenotransplantation”, Kilmore Parish Journal, Co Wexford, 52nd edition, December 2023.